 Genital herpes is a highly contagious virus that is primarily spread through sexual contact.
 It is estimated that around one in six people in the United States have genital herpes, and the virus can cause painful sores and other symptoms.
-In this article, we will explore what triggers herpes outbreaks and how to prevent them.
+In this article, we will explore what triggers herpes outbreaks and how to prevent them, including using a STD dating app to find partners who are also living with the virus.
 The most common cause of genital herpes outbreaks is friction during intercourse.

 This can cause skin discomfort, leading to an outbreak of herpes.
 The first sign of genital herpes is usually acute pain, followed by sores in the genital area or on the anus and buttocks.
 Other symptoms may include bleeding from sores, headache, and fever.
 Using a water-based lubricant during intercourse can help minimize and prevent outbreaks.